information

 3. 3.
 Third and subsequent violations of this Chapter by the same person may be subject to a penalty of up to $1,500.

 4. 4.
-Penalties may be imposed on a per month, per day, per incident, or such other basis as the Director may determine as appropriate based upon criteria in Subsection E below.
+Penalties may be imposed on a per month, per day, per incident, or such other basis as the City Administrator may determine as appropriate based upon criteria in Subsection E. below.

 1. 1.
 Improper use of heavy machinery in violation of this Chapter may be subject to a penalty of up to $10,000.

-3. C. Additional Enforcement Actions for Certified Deconstruction Contractors.
-The Director may impose the following additional remedies for Certified Deconstruction Contractors.
+3. C. Additional enforcement actions for Certified Deconstruction Contractors.
+The City Administrator may impose the following additional remedies for Certified Deconstruction Contractors.

 1. 1.
-A first violation of this Chapter may result in removal from the list of approved Certified Deconstruction Contractors for up to 6 months.
+A first violation of this Chapter may result in removal from the list of approved Certified Deconstruction Contractors for up to six months.

 2. 2.
 A second violation of this Chapter may result in removal from the list of approved Certified Deconstruction Contractors for up to 12 months.

 3. 3.
-Third and subsequent violations may result in revocation of certification whereby a contractor may not apply for recertification for a period of 18 months.
+Third and subsequent violations may result in revocation of certification, after which a contractor may not apply for recertification for a period of 18 months.

 4. 4.
-Temporary removal from the list of approved Certified Deconstruction Contractors will expire immediately following the term of removal and will not require further action from the Director.
+Temporary removal from the list of approved Certified Deconstruction Contractors will expire immediately following the term of removal and will not require further action from the City Administrator.

-4. D. Stop Work Orders.
-When necessary to obtain compliance with this Chapter, the Director may issue a stop work order requiring that all work, except work directly related to elimination of the violation, be immediately and completely stopped.
-If the Director issues a stop work order, activity subject to the order may not be resumed until such time as the Director gives specific approval in writing.
+4. D. Stop work orders.
+When necessary to obtain compliance with this Chapter, the City Administrator may issue a stop work order requiring that all work, except work directly related to elimination of the violation, be immediately and completely stopped.
+If the City Administrator issues a stop work order, activity subject to the order may not be resumed until such time as the City Administrator gives specific approval in writing.
 The stop work order will be in writing and posted at a conspicuous location at the site.
 When an emergency condition exists, a stop work order may be issued orally, followed by a written stop work order.
 It is unlawful for any person to remove, obscure, mutilate or otherwise damage a stop work order.
-Any person subject to a stop work order may seek administrative review of the order and may appeal the Director’s administrative determination as provided in Subsection 17.106.060 B.
+Any person subject to a stop work order may seek administrative review of the order and may appeal the City Administrator’s administrative determination as provided in Subsection 17.106.060 B.

-5. E. The Director will consider the following criteria in determining the amount of penalties or remedies to impose under this Section:
+5. E. The City Administrator will consider the following criteria in determining the amount of penalties or remedies to impose under this Section:

 1. 1.
 The nature and extent of the person’s involvement in the violation;